 Download the C-More HMI sample program here.

-Watch the video below to see the five steps of program development applied to the Automatic Packing machine.
+Watch the video below to see the C-More CM5 communicate to the Easy Transfer Line.
 The machine simulator is one of the best applications for learning PLC programming.

 When using the Machine Simulator Software Suite, debugging is quickly done without damaging equipment.
 You may modify your logic several times before you get everything right!
 This is all part of learning.
 To learn more about developing logic, check out our tutorials on the five steps to PLC program development.